 Christian also frequently gives masterclasses and guest chamber music coachings.
-He has taught violin and chamber music at the Conservatoire de musique de Gatineau and the University of Ottawa, and has given masterclasses and guest chamber music coachings in universities, conservatories, music festivals and music programs throughout Canada, in the United States and Asia, in places like the conservatories of the Québec system, the University of Ottawa, Tainan University, the Camp Musical des Laurentides, the Medicine Hat Conservatory of Music, the Young String Performers Foundation, etc., in addition to many private masterclasses and workshops.
+He has taught violin and chamber music at the Conservatoire de musique de Gatineau and the University of Ottawa, and has given masterclasses and guest chamber music coachings in universities, conservatories and music programs across Canada, in the United States and Asia.

 Christian performs on a violin modeled on a 1693 long-pattern Stradivarius by award-winning luthier Guy Harrison.
-For more information on this instrument, please see the articles in the Links page.
 Christian uses bows by award-winning makers Emmanuel Bégin and Michael Vann, and period bows by Chris Zhang.